MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 - If a customer is part of a national account, you can’t delete the customer card until you remove the customer from the national account.
 Additional restrictions also apply to national account customers.
 See *Chapter 9, “National accounts,”* for more information.

 - If the customer card you’re deleting has a current balance, you can’t delete it until the year-end closing process is completed.
-See *Calendar year-end closing overview* for more information*.*
+See *Calendar year-end closing overview* for more information.*

 - If transaction history is being kept for the customer card you’re deleting, you must remove history for that customer before deleting it.
 See *Chapter 28, “History removal,”* for more information.
 If you don’t want to remove the history, you might inactivate the customer card.

-*To find out whether customer cards have any balances or transactions in history, choose*
+> [!TIP]

-*File \>\> Print in the Customer Mass Delete window to print a Customer Card Removal Edit List; or, print a Transaction Removal Report without removing historical information.
-The cards appear as deleted on the report, but they aren’t actually deleted until you complete the process.*
+> To find out whether customer cards have any balances or transactions in history, choose File \>\> Print in the Customer Mass Delete window to print a Customer Card Removal Edit List; or, print a Transaction Removal Report without removing historical information.
+The cards appear as deleted on the report, but they aren’t actually deleted until you complete the process.

 #### To modify or delete a customer card

 1. Open the Customer Maintenance window.
     (Sales \>\> Cards \>\> Customer)

 2. Enter or select the ID for the customer card to change or delete.